julia-kw/julia-kw.github.io/teaching/2025/math211.md

 Homework
 --------

+* **Week 12 (Due Monday 4/28)** Section 7.7 #2, 3, 5, 10, 12; Friday's (4/25) worksheet Slopes #1–4, Area #1–3.

+    Writing: Read section 7.10, about how to find the length of a curve given by a polar function.
+Write up an intuitive explanation for the formula given in that section.
+A picture goes a long way, but you should also use words!
+(Extra Credit) Give a rigorous, symbolic explanation for the formula.

 * **Week 10 (Due Monday 4/14)** Section 9.7 #1, 2, 5, 6, 27; Section 9.8 #1, 5, 12, 17, 18, 23; Section 9.10 #9, 10, 12; Section 9.11 #3, 7, 8, 11, 25.